scientific-python/specs/spec-0003/index.md

 For cases where ecosystem-specific recommendations are needed or examples of accessibility within the ecosystem are helpful, we also provide a list of resources designed to support the needs of our community.

+If you would like to add, edit or suggest new recommendations, join the community at [accessibility.scientific-python.org](accessibility.scientific-python.org/community.html)
 #### Existing recommendations

 - [Image descriptions (including alt text)](https://accessibility.scientific-python.org/reference.html)